jared-v-hoyt/ExampleAPI/README.md

        (10, 6, 20.00, 4);
 ```

-13. Execute the queries by either clicking the green play button in the upper-right-hand-side of the file, or by highlighting the code you want to execute, right-clicking it, and selecting the `Execute Query` option.
+8. Execute the entire file by clicking the green play button in the upper-right-hand-side of the file (you can also execute the queries one at a time by highlighting each query and clicking the green play button).

 **NOTE:** when prompted, choose the `mssql-container` option and provide your database password to be able to execute these queries.

-14. Create a new folder called `Stored Procedures` at the root of the `Database` database project by right clicking on the `Database` database project and clicking `Add Folder`.
+9. Create a new folder called `Stored Procedures` at the root of the `Database` database project by right clicking on the `Database` database project and clicking `Add Folder`.

-15. Right click the `Stored Procedures` folder we just created and click `Add Item — Stored Procedure`.
+10. Right click the `Stored Procedures` folder we just created and click `Add Item — Stored Procedure`.
 Name the stored procedure `GetProducts`.

-16. Replace the `GetProducts.sql` file with the following contents:
+11. Replace the `GetProducts.sql` file with the following contents:
 ```sql
 CREATE PROCEDURE [dbo].[GetProducts]
 AS